tvolkirch/CardVault/README.md

 # Release Notes (in reverse order)

+Refactored API as a separate component
+Added Jest unit tests with mocked components and component snapshots Added key listeners for web accessibility of searches

-Added better comments in the main app file.
+Added better comments in the main app file
-Changed the spinner.
+Changed the spinner
-Made the search overlay translucent.
+Made the search overlay translucent

-Fixed search overlay to not affect scroll position.
-Added spinner on initial page load.
+Fixed search overlay to not affect scroll position Added spinner on initial page load
-Improved some background colors.
+Improved some background colors

-Converted this project to use git.
+Converted this project to use git